Tom Hardy has done it all. He’s played witty rogues, brutal villains and brooding heroes. Take a look back at the English actor’s career trajectory.

 Then, in the winter, Hardy earned his first Oscar nomination for his performance as the murderous John Fitzgerald in “The Revenant.”

-Hardy will reunite with Christopher Nolan for a third time this summer in the World War II film "Dunkirk," which will retell the evacuation of over 300,000 Allied soldiers from the titular French town.
+Hardy reunited with Christopher Nolan for a third time in the 2017 World War II film “Dunkirk,” about the evacuation of over 300,000 Allied soldiers from the titular French town.

 Also in 2017, Hardy played the lead role in “Taboo,” a miniseries he developed with his father, Edward, and Steven Knight, about an adventurer who returns to London in 1812 to help rebuild his family’s shipping empire.

 In 2018’s “Venom,” Hardy played a reporter named Eddie Brock who gets bonded to a symbiote that’s part of an invasion of Earth — but decides to protect the planet instead.